-The Acuity Virtual Panel is a browser based virtual representation of an AcuityTM control panel with menu system.
-The virtual panel is hosted either from the Acuity Rack Panel (ARP) server or a physical Acuity® control panel.
-The Acuity Rack Panel replaces the need for the control panel, with the exception of not having any of the ports (Remote and Tally) that are present on the back of the control panel, and is upgraded in the same way as a normal panel.
+The virtual panel is a browser based virtual representation of an Acuity® or TouchDrive control panel with menu system.
+The virtual panel is hosted either from the Acuity Rack Panel (ARP) server or a physical control panel.
+The Acuity Rack Panel replaces the need for the control panel, with the exception of not having any of the ports (Remote and Tally) that are present on the back of the control panel.